eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-examples.md

 }
 ```

-And here is an example for a failed ACK (status 400):
+And here is an example for a failed ACK (aka NACK, status 400):

 ```json
 {